 In the area of insurance coverage litigation, Tamara has extensive experience representing insurers in declaratory judgment actions involving interpretation of policy language and determinations of coverage in various courts.
 She has successfully appealed many matters before the Massachusetts Appeals Court and the First Circuit Court of Appeals.
 Tamara counsels clients daily on insurance coverage issues, avoidance of bad faith claims, and other issues of insurance contract interpretation that often implicate the laws of various states across the nation.

 Tamara and others in the firm have been closely tracking the many insurance coverage cases that have been filed across the country, particularly in the context of business interruption claims, in the wake of the Covid-19 pandemic.
-Thus far, and while each case depends on its own facts and policy language, the early decisions in various jurisdictions largely find for the insurers, and hold that business interruption coverage for Covid-19 losses is not afforded.
-Tamara recently wrote an article on this point that will be featured in February 2021 edition of the New Hampshire Bar News, the specifics of which are noted under her “Articles and Seminars” tab.
-Tamara is also working on various projects relating to the intersection of Insurance and the Gig Economy, and spoke on these issues before the New Hampshire Bar Association in November 2018 and at the American Bar Association’s 27th Annual Midyear Meeting of the Tort and Insurance Practice’s Insurance Coverage Litigation Committee in Phoenix, Arizona in February 2019.
+Thus far, and while each case depends on its own facts and policy language, the decisions in various jurisdictions largely find for the insurers, and hold that business interruption coverage for Covid-19 losses is not afforded.
+Tamara has counseled clients and also authored articles on this topic, including those published in February 2021 and February 2022 editions of the New Hampshire Bar News, the specifics of which are noted under her “Articles and Seminars” tab.
+Tamara is also well-versed on issues relating to the intersection of insurance and the gig economy.

 Commonwealth of Massachusetts

 State of New Hampshire

 United States Court of Appeals for the First Circuit